5-Minute Pear Smoothie

-With nutrient-dense spinach, zesty ginger and ripe pear, this refreshing and delicious green pear smoothie recipe is the perfect, easy way to start your day!
+With nutrient-dense spinach, zesty ginger and juicy, ripe pear, this refreshing and delicious green pear smoothie recipe is the perfect, easy way to start your day, and is ready in just 5 minutes!

 Green smoothie recipes are one of my favorite ways to start the day because they are so simple to throw together.